 WOMEN 200: Introduction to Women's Studies:CDCredits: 5.0

-Introduction to methods/concepts of interdisciplinary field of Women's Studies.
-Examines historical/cultural constructions of gender, race, class, sexuality.
-Includes women's histories/identity, family/work, body politics/health, violence, creativity/empowerment, resistance.
+Introduction to interdisciplinary methods and concepts related to women's studies.
+This course explores political, historical, and cultural constructions of gender, race, class, and sexuality.
+Topics include women's histories, intersections of identity, family, work, body politics, health, violence and protection, oppression, empowerment, and resistance.
 Prerequisite(s): Placement in ENGL& 101 or instructor permission.
 Crosslisted as: DIVST 200.

 Course Level Objectives

 - Apply key concepts and theories from the field of women's studies to a broad spectrum of historical, political, international, and social issues.

 - Reason and think critically about gender relations and women's positions from a wide variety of theoretical perspectives.

 - Analyze and explore relationships between sociopolitical institutions and individual experience.

 - Explore overlapping meanings and constructions of race, class, gender, and sexuality.